madetech/blog/posts/continuous_feedback_peer_review_for_the_21st_century.md

 ## The Argument For Continuous Feedback

-It is estimated that in the workplace, 85% of problems are caused by a lack of communication.
+In the workplace, a large proportion of problems are caused by a lack of communication.
 Regular feedback clears up miscommunications, gives you as an employee a sense of self worth and understanding of where you are and how you can improve.
 Knowledge is power and as an employee, the more you know about your strengths and weaknesses, the better equipped you are to improve and to head off problems before they become a critical issue.

 However there are several much more deep rooted needs for continuous feedback.
 In Branham’s book [The Seven Hidden Reasons Why Employees Leave](http://www.amazon.co.uk/The-Hidden-Reasons-Employees-Leave/dp/0814408516), he elucidates that one of the primary reasons why employees leave is because of a lack of feedback.
 If you have employees who want to improve, then they want feedback and to be pushed by others.
 If you have employees who do not want to improve or are merely happy treading water, then you probably don’t want them at your company.